AnswerDotAI/fasthtml-tut/README.md

 railway volume add -m /app/data
 ```

-There is a shell script `deploy.sh` in the current directory with those lines, so a shortcut is to just call it from the directory with the app:
+There is a shell script `deploy.sh` in the current directory with those lines, so a shortcut is to just call this from the app's directory:

     ../deploy.sh